Matthew Brady was one of the most celebrated photographers in American history, best known for his photographs of the Civil War.

 Bringing Home the Brutality of the Civil War

 During the Civil War, Brady took numerous photographs of battlefields.
 He first took pictures during the First Battle of Bull Run, where he nearly got captured.
-He employed 23 other photographs and gave them each a travelling darkroom.
+Brady employed a team of 23 other photographs and gave them each a travelling darkroom.
 It was these assistants who captured most of the scenes from the battlefields.
 Due to deteriorating eyesight, Brady seldom went to battlefields after Bull Run.
 In 1862, he put on an exhibition in Washington that featured scenes from the Antietam Battlefields.
 The photographs captured the depth of the bloody struggle, depicting corpses and injured soldiers.
 The images were extremely influential, and brought home the horrors of war to everyday Americans who otherwise would never know.

 Spurned by the Government